IRS Form 1040-ES: Complete Guide to Estimated Tax Payments

 - Electronic Federal Tax Payment System (EFTPS)

-- Credit/debit card (processing fee applies)
+- Credit or debit card (processing fee applies)

 Check/Money Order